San Sebastian Airport to City: Practical Travel Guide

 Choose a rental car only if San Sebastian is part of a wider Basque Country or northern Spain road trip.
 For a city-focused stay, a car usually creates more hassle than value because San Sebastian is walkable and parking can add friction.

-- Choose the airport bus if your hotel area fits the arrival side well and you want the best value-for-ease option.
+Airport bus Your hotel area fits the arrival side well and you want the best value-for-ease option.

-- Choose a rental car only if the wider trip genuinely needs one after San Sebastian.
+Rental car Your wider trip genuinely needs one after San Sebastian.

 Late-Night Arrival Plan